Remembering the first kill

 I’ve spent some time trying to figure out who would put an automatic weapon in the hands of a nine-year-old.

 I’ve fired all kinds of guns.
 Shotguns, rifles, pistols, and yes, automatic weapons that just keep firing as long as your finger is pulling the trigger.
+I even knew about long distance optics too.
 None of the guns are particularly easy to shoot accurately without practice.
 The automatic pistol I fired (under police supervision and instruction) was certainly the most difficult to handle, even for an adult.
 It’s like trying to hold on to a mad animal.

 According to news reports, the young girl was on vacation, had fired the weapon in single-shot mode a few times.
 Then the instructor flipped the switch for her, and she let it rip.